dotbitHQ/dotbithq.github.io/developers/build-application.md

-# Build applications on .bit
+# Buidl applications on .bit

 <img src="./image-20210721120500021.png" alt=".bit Records" style="zoom:50%;" />

 There are several ideas for developing applications based on .bit.

 1. Treat a .bit account as a practical NFT asset and develop a trading/auction/rental marketplace for .bit
 2. Consider .bit account as a public key-value database that can only be modified by the user, where any type of parsed records can be stored.
-Developers can build applications based on this.
+Developers can buidl applications based on this.